vasanthanbdev/vasanthanbdev/README.md

 - Connect with me on <a href = "https://www.linkedin.com/in/vasanthanbdev">LinkedIn</a>
 - Follow me on <a href = "https://www.twitter.com/vasanthandev">Twitter</a>

-Feel free to reach, open for collaborating on projects.
+Feel free to reach out, I am open to collaborating on projects.